ap

 Skip to content

-Evacuations ordered in wildfire south of Colorado Springs
+Evacuations lifted in wildfire south of Colorado Springs

 DENVER, CO - OCTOBER 10: Denver Post reporter Katie Langford.
 (Photo By Patrick Traylor/The Denver Post)